sd2beatles/data_engineer_project/sql-python/youtube.md

 ![image](https://user-images.githubusercontent.com/53164959/73610919-e77ed180-461f-11ea-8569-2879b34a7ba9.png)

 Youtube is one of the biggest media intermediaries around the world.
-Thanks to its popularity, Korean entertainment has enjoyed the unprecedented level of popularity in its history from almost every continent in this universal.
+Thanks to the widespread use, Korean entertainment has enjoyed the unprecedented level of its popularity  in its history from almost every continent in this universal.
 Its fame comes from Korean Pop so-called K-pop.
 This Asian culture  has wholly engrossed many western countries into this industry.
 To see the influence of this 'culture invasion on the U.S.A, I decided to collect some data from youtube API.
 This lengthy code is all about a series of searching, collecting, and storing the data into a table.